pradyumn5000/DSAI_Project/README.md

 For categorical variable datasets only had one variable that may be a response variable to popularity - explicit (true/false).
 Boxplot and strip plot gave interesting results with explicit songs appearing likely to be more popular.
 However, the low count of explicit songs compared to non-explicit songs and high variance make it inconclusive.😟

 For our lyrics data, we removed common stop words such as 'I', 'is', 'are'.
+Then, we plotted the most common words, many of which are linked to emotions of love like "love", "feel", "girl" and "baby".

 ## Models Used
 To find the model that best predicts popularity, we tried 3 different machine learning techniques on the numerical variables.